JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 I grabbed the phone and Ben asked, “How are you doing?
 What happened?” to which I replied, “I don’t want to work for you anymore.
 I have a new job!” and as I said that I could hear his breathing get more intense and his tone and anger growing.
 “What do you mean?!?” he said to which I said, “I have a new job!
 Goodbye!” and with that I passed the phone back to my dad, ran to my room and collapsed on the sofa.

+I could hear my father and Ben fighting on the phone, but soon enough it calmed down.
+My father came to my room and asked me if I was hungery.
+I said I was okay, and with that I got ready to sleep.

+***

+A week later I started my new job.
+It was filled with all kinds of new challenges.
+Like needing to wear a clean white t-shirt each day and being careful when making Sanka for some patrons since they were very specific about whether the Sanka gets poured in before the water or not.

+Anyway, one Saturday before I was headed ton work my brother called and told my father he wanted to speak to me.
+I took the phone and asked what he wanted.
+He wanted to talk to me when he came over that afternoon.
+I pointed out I couldn’t talk to him since I was working and I couold hear him start to get angry again.
+I said I had to leave to go to work, passed the phone back to my father and left.

+A few hours into my shif

 ***

 *Getting a Job at Columbia University (c) Copyright by Jack Szwergold; written on December 26, 2017.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*